Biology 2107 Fall, 2022

 E. C & D … acceptable

 4. Based on our discussions in the lectures, which of the following statements is/are correct

-5. Populations that are separated from one another absent any physical barrier are often called.
+5. Populations that are geographically separated from one another are called.

 G. Reproductive isolation, postzygotic

 H. Gametic mortality, prezygotic

 K. Temporal isolation, prezygotic

 M. Temporal indifference postzygotic

 7. From your understanding of the lecture material thus far, which of the following statements would you agree with?

 A. Science is a religion, just by another name